symfony/symfony-docs/validation/custom_constraint.rst

 .. index::
    single: Validation; Custom constraints

-How to Create a custom Validation Constraint
+How to Create a Custom Validation Constraint
 ============================================

 You can create a custom constraint by extending the base constraint class,